Kaskade: 2015–present: Automatic, Kaskade Christmas and Kx5

 On September 25, 2015, Kaskade released his album Automatic featuring collaborations with CID, Galantis, John Dahlbäck and Two Nations.
 On November 24, 2017, Kaskade released a Christmas-themed album titled "Kaskade Christmas".
 In 2022, Kaskade and Deadmau5 announced a collaboration project named Kx5, marking the fourth time the producers have worked together.
 The first single from the project, "Escape", was released on March 11.
-On January 27, 2023, Deadmau5 announced the self-titled Kx5 album will be releasing March 17, 2023.
+On January 27, 2023, Deadmau5 announced the self-titled album, Kx5, would be released March 17, 2023.

-On November 17, 2023, Kaskade released his second Christmas-themed album titled "Kaskade Christmas Volume 2".
+On November 17, 2023, Kaskade released his second Christmas-themed album titled Kaskade Christmas Volume 2.
 On February 11, 2024, he performed at Super Bowl LVIII in Las Vegas both before and during the game, making him the first DJ to perform throughout the Super Bowl.
 He replaced Tiësto, who dropped out after a family emergency.

 Other projects

-On May 30, 2010, Kaskade became a resident DJ for daytime pool parties at the Encore Beach Club in Las Vegas.
+On May 30, 2010, Kaskade became a resident DJ for daytime pool parties at Encore Beach Club in Las Vegas.
 The parties were entitled "Kaskade Sundays".
 On March 26, 2021, he had a virtual event happen in the popular video game Fortnite.